Statistics

 The Graph That Says It All

-The falling red line on this graph shows how Colorado’s per pupil funding compares to the national average from 1972-2013.
-It shows that, as of 2013 (the most recent data available), Colorado spent $2,070 less per pupil than the national average, continuing a 30-year slide in national competitiveness.
+The falling red line on this graph shows how Colorado’s per pupil funding compares to the national average from 1972-2018.
+It shows that, as of 2018 (the most recent data available), Colorado spent $2,205 less per pupil than the national average, continuing a 30-year slide in national competitiveness.

-In the 1980s, Colorado invested more per student than the national average, even during the energy bust.
-In 1982, Colorado voters passed the Gallagher Amendment (the vertical green line on the graph) – which started eroding the local property tax base by continually reducing the assessment rate (the percent of the value of a home that is taxed).
-From 1982-1992, school districts were able to somewhat stabilize local revenues by floating mill rates up.
+How did we get here?
+In 1982, we passed the Gallagher Amendment, which started eroding the local property tax base by continually reducing the assessment rate (the percent of the value of a home that is taxed).
+From 1982-1992, school districts were able to stabilize local revenues by floating mill rates up.

-And the worst news is that, starting in 2009, the legislature reinterpreted Amendment 23 and established the Negative Factor—allowing deep cuts to schools.
-As a result of that reinterpretation, schools are currently being funded at a level of $831 million below what the proper interpretation of Amendment 23 requires.
+Unfortunately, Amendment 23 became a ceiling and not the protective floor it was originally intended to be.
+In addition, its measure of inflation is the Consumer Price Index (CPI), which does not reflect the kinds of things that school districts must pay for, like health care, heating, cooling and fuel costs.
+Worse than that, starting in 2009, the legislature reinterpreted Amendment 23 and established the Negative Factor—allowing deep cuts to schools.
+As a result of that reinterpretation, schools are currently being funded at a level of $572 million below what the proper interpretation of Amendment 23 requires.